pmp-library/pmp-library/docs/overview.md

 ## Algorithms

-The @ref algorithms module provides implementations of canonical geometry processing algorithms such as remeshing or mesh decimation.
+The @ref algorithms component provides implementations of canonical geometry processing algorithms such as remeshing or mesh decimation.
 For each type of algorithms, we provide simple functions that take a pmp::SurfaceMesh as an argument, eventually followed by optional parameters to control algorithm behavior.

 ## Visualization

-In order to easily create visualizations the library contains an optional @ref visualization module including basic viewers, e.g., pmp::MeshViewer.
+In order to easily create visualizations the library contains an optional @ref visualization component including basic viewers, e.g., pmp::MeshViewer.
 The corresponding OpenGL&reg; code for rendering the data is contained in pmp::Renderer class.